MattiasFredriksson/pybind11_tensor/README.md

 ## Eigen::Quaternion

-Type caster for Eigen::Quaternion is available in pybind11_eigen_quat.h.
+Type caster for Eigen::Quaternion is also provided by pybind11_eigen_tensor.h.